-In 2018, the 5th edition of WoFF aspires to bring more audiences, filmmakers and industry professionals together, creating a platform to exchange ideas, showcase their work and most importantly talk on film and new trends in the industry, women filmmakers of today and independent film production in Europe, the US and beyond.
+In 2021, the 8th edition of WoFF aspires to bring more audiences, filmmakers and industry professionals together, creating a platform to exchange ideas, showcase their work and most importantly talk on film and new trends in the industry, women filmmakers of today and independent film production in Europe, the US and beyond.
 2020 has been a challenging year for everyone and the creative industries, including film festivals and events.
 With our eighth edition in 2021, we hope to bring our audiences again close to each other, introduce new programmes, including a food film element and additional workshops, animation masterclasses and pitch panel sessions to increase accessibility and give stage to a larger number of talent.

-As part of our annual activity, in June 2019 WoFF collaborates with the Council for European Studies of the Columbia University in NYC to organise the 2nd EuropeNow Festival, a film event as part of their annual conference, held in Madrid.
-More info and instructions on how to submit will be available here and on our website soon.
+As part of our annual activity, in June 2021 WoFF collaborates with the Council for European Studies of the Columbia University in NYC to organise the 4th EuropeNow Festival, a film event as part of their annual conference, held in Reykjavik, Iceland.
+More info and instructions on how to submit is available on our website.

 The festival has eight categories in competition:

 *First Feature Film Competition

 *Feature Film Competition (First Features are not considered in this category, please submit in First Feature Competition)

 *Best Animation Feature & Short

 In addition we will hold our fourth pitching forum during the 2022 festival.
 Filmmakers / producers who wish to participate can submit under the respective category.